anubhavratha/ng_stochastic_control_and_pricing/README.md

 # Stochastic Control and Pricing for Natural Gas Networks
-*Market-driven control of uncertain and variable extractions in natural gas networks*
+*Market-driven control of uncertain and variable extractions in natural gas networks using [Julia](https://juliacomputing.com/products/juliapro) and [JuMP](https://github.com/JuliaOpt/JuMP.jl)*

 This repository contains data and codes for the paper __Stochastic Control and Pricing for Natural Gas Networks__ by Vladimir Dvorkin, Anubhav Ratha, Pierre Pinson, and Jalal Kazempour.
 The paper is available on [arXiv](https://arxiv.org/abs/2010.03283).
 If you use this code or parts of it, please cite the paper.